Mesterlovesz74/GoldReserve/MSVC/README.txt

 It is important to note that our Qt project has a custom build step which backs up and replaces the Qt build configuration file with our own uniquely modified version.
 This was necessary to statically link the final exe file.
 Future versions of Qt might (or might not) offer an official config switch to achive this without manual editing and it's also possible that this brute force editing will break the compilation of future Qt versions.
 Keep this in mind regarding any Qt related compilation errors...
-This also means that you can't use your existing Qt build (unless you used a similar build configuration) and you can't use this unoficially built Qt in your other projects.
+This also means that you can't use your existing Qt build (unless you used a similar build configuration) and you can't use this unofficially built Qt in your other projects.
 You can see what's overwritten by examining the MSVC\openssl\qmake.conf file (when I was there anyway, I made some small performance tweaks as well :).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------